Padmanabhaswamy Temple treasure: Inventory

 The Supreme Court of India had ordered an amicus curiae appointed by it to prepare an inventory of the treasure.
 Full details of the inventory have not been revealed.
-However newspaper reports gave an indication of some of the possible contents of the vaults.
-About 40 groups of objects were retrieved from Vault E and Vault F. Another 1469 groups of objects found in Vault C and 617 in Vault D. Over 102,000 groups of objects (referred to as articles collectively) were recovered from Vault A alone.
+However, newspaper reports gave an indication of some of the possible contents of the vaults.
+About 40 groups of objects were retrieved from Vault E and Vault F. Another 1469 groups of objects were found in Vault C and 617 in Vault D. Over 102000 groups of objects (referred to as articles collectively) were recovered from Vault A alone.

 According to news reports some of the items found include: